 USA Hockey announced today that the 2016-17 season's Try Hockey For Free Days will take place Saturday, November 12, 2016 and Saturday, February 25, 2017!
-Host site registration will open soon!
+Host site registration is now open here!

 The first nationwide Try Hockey For Free Day will be Saturday, Nov.
 12, 2016, as part of Come Play Hockey Month.
 The second opportunity will occur Saturday, Feb.
 25, 2017, during Hockey Week Across America.

 USA Hockey's Try Hockey For Free program, with the support of the National Hockey League and NHL member clubs, among others, is designed to provide youth hockey associations a national platform to introduce new kids to the sport.
 Total Hockey and Liberty Mutual Insurance are official sponsors of Try Hockey For Free Days.